shahkashani/fieriframes/README.md

 1. `npm run gifs` for gifs

 That'll create random stills/gifs into `stills` and `gifs`.

+By default, it also adds captions and makes sure a certain percentage of images contain Guy Fieri.

 If you want more granular control over how the stills are generated (i.e. the number of stills per episode, how many percentage of stills should have captions, etc.), run: